jamaldevsecops/ArgoCD/Update-Docker-Image-Automatically-sementic.md

 - If Image is public then no required to create this dockerhub secret for argocd.

 ## 6. Argo CD Image Updater ConfigMap
-Configure Argo CD Image Updater to track DockerHub with polling and Git write-back.
+Configure Argo CD Image Updater to track DockerHub with polling.

 ```bash
 kubectl -n argocd delete configmap argocd-image-updater-config